rachel94/metaknowledge/README-DOCS.md

 In "What's left to do" below, I explain what still needs to be done.
 Feel free to use pieces of Reid's code as well for that.
 While I ended up rewriting a lot, his could still be used with some modifications.

 ### Converting the docstrings to work with RST
 In order to make the docstrings convert properly to RST, I needed to make changes to the docstrings in each of the `.py` files.
-I did most of this using regular expressions, which you can find in <a href="https://github.com/rachel94/metaknowledge/blob/master/metaknowledge/docs/regex.md">regex.md</a>.
+I did most of this using regular expressions.
 Once you get going with this it doesn't take too long.
 Essentially what you're doing is changing them from markdown to RST, so that when our scripts read it in, it's already in RST. <a href="http://docutils.sourceforge.net/docs/user/rst/quickref.html">This document about the RST syntax</a> will prove useful for this too, but you don't have to change *everything* so I'm hoping what remains won't be too time consuming to do.

 ### Running the scripts!
 When you want to run the scripts to generate the RST files from any updated docstrings,  `cd` into `metaknowledge/docs`, and then run each script.
 Do this anytime you update your docstrings or change functions.
 Then type `make html`. this converts the RST to html files for RTD.
 If you're ready to make this live, then push to git to make it accessible on RTD.